cruzali-CSharp-Desktop/Consola-Impersonate-RemoteAccount-1/README.md

-# Consola-Impersonate-RemoteAccount-1
+## Consola Impersonate Remote and Local Account

-Impersonation Local and Remote Account to save files on other pc
+#### Impersonation Local and Remote Account to save files on other pc

+### Tecnologías:
+ - .Net Framerowk